NameMCPlus/NameMCplus/README.md

 # NameMC+
-Browser Extension that adds cool features to NameMC.com
+Browser Extension that adds cool features to NameMC.com.

-Currently only works for Chromium-based browsers
+Currently only works for Chromium-based browsers.

 # Features

-- Checks if the name is blocked
+- Checks if the name is blocked.
-- Shows account status (Legacy, Mojang, Microsoft, Migrated Microsoft, etc)
+- Shows account type.
+(Legacy, Mojang, Microsoft, Migrated Microsoft, etc)
 - Hide BLC Option.
 (Hides the BLC Stats and the Install with BLC button)
 - Removes most ads.
 (If you don't want any ads at all try using a Adblocker)